yireo-training/magento2-vagrant/README.md

 # Vagrant image for Magento 2
+*Status: Draft - when things are stable, an official GitHub release will be made*

 This repository contains all the files to get a VM up and running via Vagrant.
 Recommended is to assign at least 4Gb of RAM to this VM.

 ## Specifications